gulfiliz/gulfiliz.github.io/_posts/2025-09-05-vacuum-energy.md

 It is not a philosophical claim.
 It is an experimentally verified fact.

-The quantum vacuum —
+The quantum vacuum,
-the lowest energy state of every quantum field — is a seething, fluctuating, dynamic medium.
+the lowest energy state of every quantum field, is a seething, fluctuating, dynamic medium.

 It has structure.